- Beauty & Skincare

 Women with gray hair run the risk of looking fuddy-duddy if they don’t apply makeup.
 Look for cool colors for eyeshadow shades such as slates, grays and opt for navy eyeliner.
 For the lips, you can’t go wrong with pinks, whether they are light or bright.
 A bit of gloss can plump up thin lips.
 The same goes for cheeks.
 The pink is gorgeous.

 Easy Makeup Tips for Your Hair Color – The Best In Makeup For Your Hair Color

 Whether you’re looking for something new, or you want to know what tones go best with your natural or color-treated hair, there’s a ton of products out there to compliment any hair tone.
 Keep reading for my makeup tips on how to pair products with your hair color, and find what’s best for you!

 Dark Brown Hair or Black Hair

-Darker hair shades can pull off more intense color easier, but can also have fun with lighter shades as well.
+Darker hair shades can pull off more intense colors easier, but can also have fun with lighter shades as well.

 One of the best eyeshadow shades for dark brown hair is violets or plums.
 One of my favorite plum shades is Clinique Color Surge Eye Shadow in Beach Plum because it gives just the right amount of smoky plum tone, so you can use it as a single quick eyelid color or create a smoky eye.